 This example shows that every WordPresssite is interesting for attackers.
 In most cases, the attacks run completely automatically.
 Today I will show you what such an attack can look like, what the target of hackers is and what consequences it can have for you and your pages once your site has been successfully hacked.

-Hackers want your WordPress sites hijack
+Hackers want to hijack your WordPress sites

-Number of attacks on WordPress is increasing
+Number of attacks on WordPress on the rise

 Reach is the capital of hackers

-The three Is: Inform, identify, infiltrate
+The three Is: Inform, Identify, Infiltrate

 Roughly speaking, non-specific WordPress hacks can be divided into three phases:

-Phase 1: Obtaining information
+Phase 1: Obtain information